 5 Tips for a More Sustainable Event

-Among North American meeting professionals surveyed in the American Express 2024 Global Meetings and Events Forecast, 69% said that sustainability is extremely important to their organization, and 70% said that sustainability has been strongly adopted in events.
+Among North American meeting professionals surveyed in the American Express 2024 Global Meetings and Events Forecast, 69% said that sustainability is extremely important for their organization, and 70% said that sustainability has been strongly adopted in events.
 Still, nearly a quarter said that a lack of sustainability knowledge, skills, and resources is a big challenge.

 Here are five strategies that can help you host more sustainable events.